Canon G16 vs Fujifilm X100F

-Both the G16 and the X100F are recent models that are part of the current product line-up.
-The G16 replaced the earlier Canon G15, while the X100F followed on from the Fujifilm X100T.
+The G16 is a recent model that features in the current product line-up of Canon.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon G16 better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.